 The Death’s Poker is another decent Strength weapon that can be obtained in the midgame if you know where to look.
 Once gained, this poker can do some devastating damage, especially if you also added some Intelligence and Dexterity to your build.
 The former buffs up Ghostflame Ignition, while the latter increases your weapon damage significantly.
 Death’s Poker is a pretty mixed weapon, but it can carry the player throughout a massive chunk of the game if upgraded and built correctly.

 Location: Wailing Dunes.
 Defeat Starscourge Radahn to obtain Remembrance of the Starscourge.
 Then go to Roundtable Hold to give it to Enia for the Starscourge Greatsword.

 Radahn’s main weapons are absolute beasts when the player is building their character with them in mind.
-This enormous greatsword is usually wielded with another copy though which the weapon provides the user.
+This enormous Greatsword is usually wielded with another copy, which the weapon provides the user.
 This means it benefits from a pretty unique moveset that can dish out a lot of damage.

-In addition to this, its Weapon Skill, Starcaller Cry, is a 2-part weapon skill that pulls enemies into a massive AoE explosion.
+In addition, its Weapon Skill, Starcaller Cry, is a 2-part weapon skill that pulls enemies into a massive AoE explosion.
 Players can also just use the pull if they want to fake out enemy players.
-Overall though, its main usage as a PvE weapon is pretty good, especially against groups of enemies with Starcaller Cry.
+Overall, its main usage as a PvE weapon is pretty good, especially against groups of enemies with Starcaller Cry.
 However, it’s usually not recommended to use the Starscourge Greatsword against bosses due to the slow windup of its attacks.